gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 (SESAM) [@Guisan2011SesNew], joint species distribution models (JSDMs) [@Pollock2014UndCoo], and hierarchical modeling of species communities (HMSC) [@Ovaskainen2017HowMak].
-These alternative methods have all have different strenghts, but even S-SDMs, in a sense the most simple and less community-specific method, have been shown to provide reliable community predictions [@Norberg2019ComEva; @Zurell2020TesSpe].
+These alternative methods have all have different strengths, but even S-SDMs, in a sense the most simple and less community-specific method, have been shown to provide reliable community predictions [@Norberg2019ComEva; @Zurell2020TesSpe].
 This is important, as in the context of large scale studies with a high number of sites and species, such